pyecore/pyecore/doc/source/index.rst

     :target: https://raw.githubusercontent.com/pyecore/pyecore/master/LICENSE

 PyEcore is a Model Driven Engineering (MDE) framework written for Python.
-Precisely, it is an implementation of `EMF/Ecore
+It is an implementation of `EMF/Ecore
-<https://www.eclipse.org/modeling/emf/>`_ for Python, and it tries to give an
+<https://www.eclipse.org/modeling/emf/>`_ for Python, and tries to give an
-API which is compatible with the original EMF Java implementation.
+API compatible with the original EMF Java implementation.

-PyEcore allows you to handle models and metamodels (structured data model), and gives the key you need for building MDE-based tools and other applications based on a structured data model.
-It supports out-of-the-box:
+PyEcore allows you to create, load, modify, save and interact with models and metamodels, to provide a framework to build MDE-based tools and other applications based on a structured data model.
+It supports:

-* Data inheritance,
+* Data inheritance
-* Two-ways relationship management (opposite references),
+* Two-way relationship management (opposite references)
-* XMI (de)serialization,
+* XMI serialization and deserialization
-* JSON (de)serialization,
+* JSON serialization and deserialization
-* Notification system,
+* Notification system
-* Reflexive API...
+* Reflexive API

-Let see how to create on a very simple "dynamic" metamodel (in opposite to static ones, see the "User Documentation"):
+This example shows creation of simple "dynamic" metamodel (in contrast to a static metamodel, as shown in "User Documentation"):

 .. code-block:: python